 Most of the CRCA’s funding comes from a levy on our 11 member municipalities.
 Some funding still comes from the province, through the Ministry of Natural Resources.
 With reductions in provincial funding and municipalities trying to minimize property tax increases, the CRCA is always looking for other sources of revenue.

-Entry fees, user fees and fundraising have been, and will continue to be used as sources of revenue.
+Entry fees, user fees and fundraising through the Cataraqui Conservation Foundation have been, and will continue to be used as sources of revenue.
 We also work with partners like other government agencies, non-government organizations and community groups to get projects done.
 Through sharing of funds and other resources, we are able to accomplish more with our partners that we could each accomplish on our own.